anissaprames/Aviation-Customer-Segmentation/README.md

 ### Data

-The dataset being used in this project is Airline Clustering data from Kaagle which have 62988 customer data and 23 features.
+The dataset being used in this project is Airline Clustering data from Kaggle which have 62988 customer data and 23 features.

 Link : https://www.kaggle.com/code/felixign/airline-clustering/data